tmaxsoft-us/ofasm/docs/ofasm_interface/ofasm_interface.md

 ### 3. OFASM_VM_LOAD

+OFASM_VM_LOAD will require two function to be implemented.

 3.1 PGM_OFASM_VM_LOAD_SIZE
-    - This function returns the byte size of the loaded asm program.
+    - This function is intended to return the byte size of the loaded asm program.
-    - ptr_cnt value must be set based on how many pointers are being defined in the loaded program on 64-bit machine.

 3.2 PGM_OFASM_VM_LOAD_COPY
-    -
+    - This function is intended the loaded assembler program into native memory.

 example)
 ```cpp